timeblock4228waterphone/ADHD_Free_Time_Blindness_Printables_one_pen_Reusable_3_extra_things/README.md

 [6 Easy on Eyes](./6-9-system-easy-on-eyes%20.pdf)

-it can fit into a wallet if you fold it
+it can fit into a wallet if you fold it. this one if you can only print one page of all these print this one. and the last page .

 [7 School or Work](./7-9-for-school-or-work-one-page2.pdf)